Skip to content

 • search and rescue

-• medical caravans which travel to remote village to provide medical and psychosocial support
+• medical caravans which travelled to remote villages to provide medical and psychosocial support

 • blood donation drives